Skip to main content

 Environment Parser

-Baeta provides a type-safe environment variable parser that helps you validate and transform environment variables at runtime while maintaining full type safety.
+Baeta provides a type-safe environment variable parser that validates and transforms environment variables at runtime.

 Installation